Sábado Gigante: El Chacal de la Trompeta (aka "La Gran Oportunidad")

 One of the show's signature segments, six contestants are given the chance to sing a song, with the bad performers being eliminated mid-song by "El Chacal", a ghost-like character who blows an old trumpet to end such acts (similar to The Gong Show).
 Unlike The Gong Show, El Chacal does not have to wait a specific amount of time before eliminating someone (on many occasions, contestants have been eliminated almost immediately after beginning their performance).
 Don Francisco would always get into the act, and wear silly hats and wigs to intimidate the contestant.
-From 2000-06, the eliminated performer would also be "fed" to a lion in his cave, with Don Francisco chanting "A los leones" (in addition to the usual "y....fuera!" chant).
+From 2000 to 2006, the eliminated performer would also be "fed" to a lion in his cave, with Don Francisco chanting "A los leones" (in addition to the usual "y....fuera!" chant).
 The "Lion" character was later phased out and would be "replaced" with an Alex the Lion doll.
 The "surviving" performers are voted on by the audience, with the one receiving the most applause winning a prize or cash (in this case, $1,000).
-The performer also has the chance to win an additional $1,000 by acquiring "La Corona", which would pre-qualify that performer into the "Reyes del Chacal" competition, which was held every two to four years (although this competition had not been held since 2010).
+The performer also has the chance to win an additional $1,000 by acquiring "La Corona", which would pre-qualify that performer for the "Reyes del Chacal" competition, which was held every two to four years (although this competition had not been held since 2010).
 From 1987 to 1993, any performer who advanced also received a six-pack of Coca-Cola.

 A running gag of this segment occurs whenever Don Francisco sings during this segment, El Chacal would blow the trumpet mid-song, effectively insulting the host, who responds by kicking El Chacal.
 He would also kick the character if a bad call was made.
 Another running gag also had an attractive female performer "automatically" advancing before even singing.

 El Chacal's name translates to "the Jackal" in English, and his antics are more in line with such, similar to a laughing hyena.
 However, there is a bit darker (or dark humor) meaning behind the character and his appearance.
 He actually has more similarities to an "Executioner" or a "Hooded Hatchetman", who used to kill people on the gallows or guillotine while wearing such a mask.
 Only in this case, he "kills off" acts of performers by playing the trumpet and not wielding an axe or guillotine.

 In November 2013, Leonardo Núñez Guerrero, the man who played El Chacal for more than 20 years, was fired from the show by Don Francisco.